-Thank you for choosing MICHELIN® tires.
-With proper tire maintenance and care, you should enjoy driving on your new MICHELIN tires for a long time.
-Upon registration of your tires at michelin.ca or by sending us the enclosed tire registration card by mail, you will be eligible for the benefits of the MICHELIN® Promise PlanTM.
+Thank you for choosing MICHELIN[®] tires.
+With proper care and maintenance, you should enjoy driving on your new MICHELIN replacement tires for a long time.
+Upon registration of your tires at www.tireregistration.com, you will be eligible for the benefits of the MICHELIN[®] Promise Plan[TM].